-Arbitrary marks are words that in no way describe or suggest the nature of the goods or services it is used with.
+Arbitrary marks are words that in no way describe or suggest the nature of the goods or services they are used with.
 For example, "apple" is a common word, but it does not describe or suggest anything about the nature of "Apple" brand computers or smart phones.
-It is an arbitrary word when used as a mark on those products and is said to be conceptually strong as a mark.
+It is an arbitrary word when used as a mark on those products.
+Arbitrary trademarks are regarded as conceptually strong marks.